pmsobrado/docker-ionic/README.md

 A simpler solution is to use [VNC Viewer](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla) for Chrome (of course, Chrome will be required).
 Just open it, and enter the IP, then the password.

-For the IP, just use localhost (if running under **Windows** with the '--net=host' option, this may vary.
-The same will happen if you DON'T use that option under **Linux**.
-Using the recommended run commands is adviced).
+For the IP, just use localhost.

 ## Troubleshooting